CD Video: 12 cm "CD Video" disc format

 One of the first LaserDisc players that can play CD-V discs is the Pioneer CLD-1010 from 1987.
-Though it is a CD-based format, CD Video was never given a rainbow book designation; the idea of encoding analogue video, which is incompatible between different regions, was poorly received by CD stakeholders other than Philips, who had not consulted them prior to demonstrating the format to the music industry.
+Though it is a CD-based format, CD Video was never given a rainbow book designation; the idea of encoding analog video, which is incompatible between different regions, was poorly received by CD stakeholders other than Philips, who had not consulted them prior to demonstrating the format to the music industry.

 CD Video discs have a distinctive gold color, to differentiate them from regular silver-colored audio CDs.
 This is a characteristic that would later be replicated in HVD, a more advanced disc format.

 A typical 12 cm CD Video release in its case.
 This contains three audio tracks and one video by the band Lloyd Cole and the Commotions.

 The physical size of the 12 cm discs limited the amount of LaserDisc content to around six minutes, which meant they were primarily suited to pop music videos.
 However, both players and discs were too expensive for the youth market likely to be most interested in such content.

 Other uses of the name

 "CD Video" branding on 20 and 30 cm LaserDiscs

 The "CD Video" name and logo were also used to market some full-size 30 cm and EP-sized 20 cm LaserDiscs that featured a digital (rather than analog) soundtrack and the same gold colouring.

-Unlike the newly-launched 12 cm discs, these were little more than a rebrand of existing LaserDisc formats.
+Unlike the newly launched 12 cm discs, these were little more than a rebrand of existing LaserDisc formats.
 (Both disc sizes, along with support for digital soundtracks, had been in use for several years before CD Video launched.)
 In addition, despite the name, they did not feature CD-compatible content as the smaller discs did.